Our step-by-step guide will help employers successfully conduct a remote interview with potential candidates using video technology.

 One of the benefits of video interviewing is that it creates an opportunity to feel more physically comfortable.
 However, remember that you are a representative of your organization, and a professional presence is always appropriate, especially when conducting an interview.

-During the actual video interview, make eye contact and avoid interrupting.
+During the actual interview, follow video interview etiquette by making eye contact and avoiding interrupting who’s speaking.
 Remember that although you will be tempted to look at the screen while interviewing, your candidate will feel like you’re making eye contact when you’re looking directly into the camera.
 Try to position the camera as close to your natural line of sight as possible, especially if you are using an external webcam.

 Since there can often be a slight delay via video, be sure the person you are interviewing is completely done with their thought before chiming in.
 Not unlike an in-person interview, it is difficult to decipher what is being said if two people are talking at the same time.